scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 ### Checking Program Output

-`tests/run` tests verify the runtime behaviour of a test case.
+`tests/run` tests verify the run-time behaviour of a test case.
 The output is checked by invoking a main method on a class `Test`, this can be done with either
 ```scala
 @main def Test: Unit = assert(1 > 0)